dulalsaurab/dulalsaurab.github.io/_posts/2018-03-14-octree-construction-and-nns.md

 body {
 text-align: justify}
 </style>
-**Note:**: This is an archive post from 2013 and octree construction is used for NNS.
+**Note:**: This is an archive post from 2013 and octree construction is used for Nearest Neighbor Search (NNS).

 Octree is a type of data-structure especially used for particle tracking in CFD(computational fluid dynamics) and also for the nearest neighbor search.
 It is also a space partition method which is similar to binary tree but having